Clinics

 Rulebooks

-Hardcopies of the 2020 Rules of the Court – Tennis Canada’s Official Rule Book, are still available.
+Hardcopies of the 2024 Rules of the Court – Tennis Canada’s Official Rule Book, will be available soon.

-Copies can be purchased from the Tennis Canada Store here.
+Copies can be purchased from the Tennis Canada Store.

 Digital Copies: